Are you looking for alternatives to alcoholics anonymous (AA)?

 - Unavailability of support.
 You are strong, but you cannot go through recovery alone.
 And rough patches and urges do not just happen between 9 am and 5 pm.
-You will need available support 24-hours a day.
+You will need available support 24 hours a day.

 Find Your Best Option

 Maybe you find that Alcoholics Anonymous will work perfectly for you.
 Or maybe you still are searching for the one that meets your needs.
 Whatever you do, do not try to go it alone.
-You will need some sort of support.
-There are many alternatives to alcoholics anonymous out there – take the time to do your research and then dive in headfirst.
+You will need some support.
+There are many alternatives to alcoholics anonymous out there – take the time to do your research and dive in headfirst.
 It is about your sobriety and successful recovery – do not take it lightly.